 No!
 The internship program is open to anyone.

 Yes!
 We accept applications from international students.
 The Smithsonian’s Office of International Relations will work with you on a visa, if necessary, after you are accepted into the program.
 Unfortunately, international students may experience delays in stipends and receiving an ID badge due to Smithsonian security and banking requirements.

 The Smithsonian Institution welcomes the opportunity to work cooperatively with schools seeking to grant academic credit for internships.
 Applicants are encouraged to initiate arrangements for credit with their colleges or universities.
 The Smithsonian does not grant academic credit.

-THE NMAI CULTURAL RESOURCES CENTER IN MARYLAND
+THE NMAI CULTURAL RESOURCES CENTER

 4220 Silver Hill Road